microsoft/FLAML/website/docs/Examples/AutoML-NLP.md

 dev_dataset = pd.read_csv("dev.tsv", delimiter="\t", quoting=3)
 test_dataset = pd.read_csv("test.tsv", delimiter="\t", quoting=3)
 ```

+For instance, download the SST-2 dataset (https://github.com/YJiangcm/SST-2-sentiment-analysis/tree/master/data) and train.tsv looks like the following:

+label  sentence
+0 hide new secretions from the parental units
+0 contains no wit , only labored gags

 For tasks that are not currently supported, use `flaml.tune` for [customized tuning](Tune-HuggingFace).